dportik/dadi_pipeline/Two_Populations/README.md

 28. +Split into two populations, three epochs with unidirectional discrete admixture event in the second, no migration.
 29. +Founder event with no migration and late unidirectional discrete admixture event.

 A new graphics file with the visual representation has been provided.
+The names below models match their label in the *Models_2D.py* allowing them to be easily matched.
 The example file and all associated outputs have been updated to include results from the new models.